Plebware/Plebware.github.io/index.md

 <h2>🚀 Smaller Articles, Better Results</h2>

 <p>
-I've decided to change the way I write articles for the PlebWare website.
-Instead of publishing very long articles, I'm moving toward shorter, more focused content.
-Presently developing the Read Aloud Feature, which works, but not across all Platforms.
-When it is perfected, I will announce it here.
+I've changed the way I approach articles for the PlebWare website.
+With the development of PlebVox and the Read Aloud feature, article length is no longer a limitation.
+Long-form articles can be divided into focused sections, with each section having its own Read Aloud control.
+Readers can therefore read the article normally or listen to it section by section at their own pace.
+PlebVox is currently being refined and tested across different platforms, and once it is fully perfected, I will announce it here.
 </p>

 <p>
 GitHub Pages caches images, CSS, and JavaScript, but HTML pages are downloaded each time they're opened.
 Large articles therefore take longer to load.